 Section 2.
-An open call for nominations for officers of the SIG shall be distributed to membership of the SIG in advance of the annual meeting.
+An open call for nominations for Chair-Elect candidates shall be distributed to membership of ASIS&T at least six weeks in advance of the annual meeting with the assistance of ASIS&T Central.
 The election shall be concluded no less than four weeks in advance of the Annual Meeting.